Kimera

 This guide is here to walk you through it all in a simple, honest way.
 From the different types of nail extensions to how to prepare, maintain, and choose the right one for your lifestyle, we’ll cover everything you need to know.
 Whether you’re just curious or ready to book that salon visit, let’s help you make a confident, informed choice.

-What Are Nail Extensions?
+What are Nail Extensions?

 Nail extensions are artificial enhancements added to natural nails.
 They’re meant to give extra length, shape, and a smooth surface for polish or nail art.
 Depending on the type of nail extensions chosen, the final look and feel can vary.
 Some offer a more rigid structure, while others are more flexible and subtle in appearance.